Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

 I loved the News.
 Being at a larger-than-life tabloid taught me to write big, bold and brash.
 I covered business and did some food writing and book reviewing.
 Meanwhile, I was promoted to covering celebrities and entertainment.
 This might not sound like much to brag about.
 But it was my revenge-of-the-nerds moment.

 The night I met Prince was the coolest moment of my life.
 Cher, Grace Jones, Robert Downey Jr., Bill Clinton — I met them all.
 It took me more than a year but I landed John F. Kennedy Jr.’s first-ever interview.
-Donald Trump’s right hand called me “Betty Lou” and always dispatched me through to her boss.
+Back then, an egotistical real estate developer named Donald Trump used to call me “Betty Lou.”
+I hated interviewing him about his latest outrageous fake news story.
+(I could say more, but this blog post is about me, and not him.)

 I ranted about U.S. policy that turned away dark-complexioned Haitian boat people.
 My mother was mortified when I wrote about Chinese restaurants paying their workers slave wages.
 Sometimes, I fought my editors too.
-It took forever to convince them that it was worth featuring the then-tiny Mexican population.
+It took forever to convince them that it was worth reporting on the tiny community of Mexicans that had started coming to the Big Apple.

 Readers reacted.
 The occasional moron called with threats to do me bodily harm.
 I got hate mail and fan mail, speaking engagements and requests for TV appearances.
 My column was nationally syndicated, which meant other newspapers paid the News for the right to run it in their pages.
 In other words, I was a hit.